antvis/github-config/README.md

 sync-shared-config
 ```

-3. Check the changes in `your-project-root/.github` directory.
+3. ✨ Now you can find the AntV's shared config in `your-project-root/.github` directory, including:

-The following configurations will be synced from `antvis/github-config`:

 - [Label configurations](#labels)
 - [GitHub Actions workflows](#github-actions-workflows)
 - [Issue templates](#issue-templates)
 - [Pull request template](#pull-request-template)

-✅ **Recommended**:

-- Extend labels with stack-specific categories, e.g. `extension:behavior`
-- Modify issue template for specific scenarios

-⚠️ **Not Recommended**:

-- Modifying shared workflow file names or core logic
-- Altering the structure of shared templates
-- Changing standardized AntV label names or removing them
+### Labels

+Below are charts describing all of the common labels across the AntV repos.

 > **Important**: Standard AntV labels are integrated with automated workflows.
 Modifying or removing these labels may break automation processes.

-### Labels

-Below are charts describing all of the common labels across the AntV repos.

 We divide them based on the typical flow of an issue's lifecycle: **Discovery**, **Triaging**, **In Progress**, **Resolution**.